solo-io/unik/docs/cli.md

 #### Building an image
 Compiles source files into a runnable unikernel image.

+Images must be compiled using a specific compiler.
+Compilers are composed of 3 elements:
+* **Base**: The Unikernel Base to build the image on.
+These include different unikernel implementations, such as [rumprun](https://github.com/rumpkernel/rumprun), [IncludeOS](https://gitter.im/hioa-cs/IncludeOS), etc.
+* **Language**: The language/runtime the image should be built with.
+E.g. for a golang project, specify `-language go`.
+Languages supported depend on the unikernel base.
+* **Provider**: The (cloud/hypervisor) provider the image should be built for.
+Supported providers depend on the unikernel base.

+In order to see a list of all supported base/language/provider combinations, run `unik compilers`

 Images must be compiled for a specific provider, specified with the `--provider` flag To see a list of available providers, run `unik providers`

-A unikernel compiler that is compatible with the provider must be specified with the `--compiler` flag To see a list of available compilers, run `unik compilers`
+A unikernel base that is compatible with the provider must be specified with the `--base` flag.

+A language runtime that is compatible with the base must be specified with the `--language` flag.

+To see a table of all compatible base-language-provider combinations, run `unik compilers`

 If you wish to attach volumes to instances of an image, the image must be compiled in advance with a list of the expected mount points. e.g. for an application that reads from a '/data' folder,